infinum/eightshift-docs/website/forms/php/filters/blocks/allowed-blocks.md

 title: Allowed blocks
 ---

-This filter allows you to set the allowed blocks for the form builder as it will override the projects settings.
-This way you can be sure that the custom addon block is always available for the form builder.
+Allows setting a custom list of the allowed blocks within the form editor.
+It will override the project settings.
+Useful if you want to ensure that a custom block (e.g. from an add-on) is visible in the form editor.

 ```php
 \add_filter('es_forms_blocks_allowed_blocks', 'getAllowedBlocks');